 Business engagement is the cornerstone of local economic development efforts.
-Council officers should be pro-active in maintaining links between businesses and Council in order to ensure that businesses are supported and informed.
+Council officers should be pro-active in maintaining links between businesses and Council to ensure that businesses are supported and informed.
 Moving forward, Council should embed procedures and processes that ensure Economic Development Staff are engaging with businesses in a meaningful way.
 This will need to align with performance measures for local economic development which are currently being updated.

-- STRATEGY 1 Ensure economic development staff are visible and active in the local business community, and develop procedures to ensure that Council are engaging with business in a meaningful way
+STRATEGY 1 Ensure economic development staff are visible and active in the local business community, and develop procedures to ensure that Council are engaging with business in a meaningful way

 - ACTION 1.1 Develop a dynamic and up-to-date business database system and ensure information is correct, up-to-date, and cross references the most recent business register data.
 At a minimum, it should include the following fields:

 - Business name;

 - Owner and main contact person;

-- 🔹 Address;
+- Address:

-- + Email;
+- Email;

 - Phone;

 - Industry classification; and

+- Business size (estimated number of jobs).

+- ACTION 1.2 Once an up-to-date database has been established, investigate the development and establishment of an interactive Client Management System which can be used to record and track business engagement and report on economic development performance measures.

+Engage with EDA Victorian State Practitioners Network as to how this may be implemented

+- and used.

+- ACTION 1.3 Nominate economic development staff to be the first point of contact for businesses within the key sectors of the economy, including:

+- Food sector, sustainable technologies, and industrial activities;

+- Retail and hospitality;

+- CBD businesses:

+- Health, education, and social services;

+- Visitor economy;

-- Business size (estimated number of jabs). - ACTION 1.2 Once an up-to-date database has been established, investigate the development and establishment of an interactive Client Management System which can be used to record and track business engagement and report on economic development performance measures.
-Engage with EDA Victorian State Prochiloners Network as to how this may be implemented and used. - ACTION 1.3 Naminate economic development staff to be the first point of contact for businesses within the key sectors of the economy, including: - Food Sector and industrial activities; - Retail and hospitality; - C80 businesses; - Health, education, and social services; - Tourism; - Small business (The Shepparton Business Centre can continue to fulfil this role). - Staff should have detailed knowledge of their nominated sector including: - General understanding of the economic drivers; - Understanding of local canditions and pressures facing local business; - Strong working relationships with businesses and industry groups within the sector; - Cultivate links with industry bodies and relevant regional and state authorities; - An up-to-date understanding of current grants and funding apportunities. - ACTION 1.4 Undertake regular meetings and site visits with businesses to ensure that Council have a better understanding of business operations, concerns and current and patential projects.
+- Small business (The Shepparton Business Centre can continue to fulfil this role).

+Staff should have detailed knowledge of their nominated sector including:

+- General understanding of the economic drivers; - Understanding of local conditions and pressures facing local business; - Strong working relationships with businesses and industry groups within the sector; - Cultivate links with industry bodies and relevant regional and state authorities; - An up-to-date understanding of current grants and funding opportunities; and - Understanding of environmental impacts of industry.

+ACTION 1.4 Undertake regular meetings and site visits with businesses to ensure that Council have a better understanding of business operations, concerns, and current and potential projects.